-Develop and maintain working knowledge of the status of programs, engagement, and initiatives to fully participate in community partnerships that enhance victim/survivor and community services.

-Seek, establish and maintain strong, positive community partnerships to improve responses to and help victims build resiliency with local service providers, law enforcement and justice officials, and potential supporters through ongoing convenings of partners, communications, gap analyses, problem-solving and resource development (both in-person, virtually and online).

-Document successful strategic partnerships and personal relationships with all partners.

-Provide resources and referrals to community members who seek support in the aftermath of the MVI.

-Plan and facilitate community and group events that are easily accessible to the public, in partnership with local stakeholders including city/county/Tribal/state officials; civic organizations; schools, colleges and universities; youth programs; and mental/behavioral health organizations (among others).
-Such events can be provided in-person, virtually or online.

-Represent the Center as the face of community recovery and resiliency efforts related to the MVI.

-Represent the Center at any local, state, regional and/or national conferences, forums or meetings - both in-person and online - as needed and appropriate.

-Support the Center's efforts to promote its resources and services on its website and social media platforms (i.e., Twitter, Instagram, Facebook, Snapchat, TikTok, etc.).
+- ⇒ Develop and maintain working knowledge of the status of programs, engagement, and initiatives to fully participate in community partnerships that enhance victim/survivor and community services. - Seek, establish, and maintain strong, positive community partnerships to improve responses and help victims build resiliency with local service providers, law enforcement, and justice officials.
+Partnerships can also be established through ongoing convenings of partners, communications, gap analyses, problem-solving, and resource development (both in-person, virtually and online). - ⇒ Document successful strategic partnerships and personal relationships with all partners. - ⇒ Provide resources and referrals to community members who seek support in the aftermath of the MVI. - ⇒ Plan and facilitate community and group events that are easily accessible to the public, in partnership with local stakeholders; civic organizations; schools, colleges and universities; youth programs; and mental/behavioral health organizations (among others).
+Such events can be provided in-person, virtually, or online. - ⇒ Represent the Center as the face of community recovery and resiliency efforts related to the MVI. - ⇒ Represent the Center at any local, state, regional and/or national conferences, forums, or meetings both in-person and online - as needed and appropriate. - ⇒ Support the Center's efforts to promote its resources and services on its website and social media platforms (i.e., Twitter, Instagram, Facebook, Snapchat, TikTok, etc.).